ftake/news-o-o/_posts/2024/2024-05-31-os-asia-summit-invitation.md

 The number of tourists from abroad has recovered last year to the same level as before COVID-19.
 Due to the currency exchange rate, it will be a great chance to enjoy your trip to Japan while saving your money.

 However, if there is any possibility of attending the summit, you should book your hotel right away with a cancelable plan.
 Some of our recommended hotels start accepting reservations from 5 months ago, which is June 1.
 Because Nov.
-4 is a public holiday in Japan, rooms in budget hotels become sold out soon, or you will need to pay for your hotel at an inappropriately expensive rate, which might not be covered by [the travel support program](https://en.opensuse.org/openSUSE:Travel_Support_Program).
+4 is a public holiday in Japan, rooms in budget hotels become sold out soon, or you will need to pay for your hotel at an inappropriately expensive rate, which might not be covered by [the Travel Support Program](https://en.opensuse.org/openSUSE:Travel_Support_Program).

 Please also check the following web sites for tourism information in Tokyo and Japan:

 * [GO TOKYO (Tokyo Convention & Visitors Bureau) ](https://www.gotokyo.org/)